The-Bug-Bashers/SAAI/backend/README.md

 sudo mysql_secure_installation
 ```

-then you can create an Database and User
+then you can create a Database and User

-in the application.proppertyes, you can change the URL, Username and Password, they should be the same as oyu specify with the next command
+in the application.properties, you can change the URL, Username and Password, they should be the same as oyu specify with the next command
 ```bash
 sudo mysql -u root -p
 ```